 Albert Einstein (more under Animal welfare quotes)

-To be fair, I should explain this to you in a little more detail - because anyone can babble!
-Here are the most important reasons for a plant-based diet at a glance.
+To be fair, I should explain this in a little more detail - because anyone can talk!
+Here is an overview of the most important reasons for a plant-based diet.

-Tip: More Veganism statistics you can find in the linked article!
+Tip: More Veganism statistics can be found in the linked article!

 1. stop cruelty to animals and factory farming

 Why vegan?
-My personal main reason for vegan diet is the Protection of animals from exploitation by humans - and associated with it from physical and emotional pain, which is not even necessary.
-Cows are kept in the Factory farming artificially made permanently pregnant so that they always give milk.
+My personal main reason for a vegan diet is the Protection of animals from exploitation by humans - and the associated physical and emotional pain that is not even necessary.
+Cows are kept in the Factory farming artificially made pregnant so that they always give milk.
 Milk that is actually intended for their calves, which in turn are snatched from their mothers just a few hours after birth.
-Pigs have their tails cut off and their teeth sharpened so that they don't nibble each other in factory farming.
-In order for them to be able to endure all this physically at all, we give them antibiotics.
+Pigs have their tails cut off and their teeth ground so that they don't nibble on each other in factory farming.
+We give them antibiotics so that they can physically endure all this.

 Our consumption of animal products only satisfies luxury needs and has no deeper meaning.
 Why should I contribute to the exploitation and ultimately the killing of living beings if I don't have to?
-Added to this is the Liquid manurewhich results from the mass keeping of livestock and pollutes the soil, groundwater, and the food grown on it with nitrates and antibiotic residues.
-In addition, so much manure is produced on farms in densely populated metropolitan regions that it is sold to regions with more land and ultimately transported hundreds of kilometers away.
+Added to this is the Slurrywhich results from the mass rearing of livestock and pollutes the soil, groundwater and the food grown on it with nitrates and antibiotic residues.
+In addition, so much liquid manure is produced on farms in densely populated metropolitan regions that it is sold to regions with more land and ultimately transported hundreds of kilometers away.

-Besides the already linked topics you will find here further articles, where you can learn more about this reason for plant-based diets:
+Besides the already linked topics you will find here further articleswhere you can find out more about this reason for a plant-based diet:

 2. end deforestation of the rainforests

 Why vegan?
-Plant-based nutrition is not only about mental and physical protection of animals.
+A plant-based diet is not just about the mental and physical protection of animals.
 An important reason for this diet is also the Species protection in the fight against global species extinction.
-As the forest disappears, so do shelter, food opportunities and the basis of life for animals and plants.
-In addition, deforestation exacerbates global warming.
+As forests disappear, so do shelter, food sources and livelihoods for animals and plants.
+Deforestation also exacerbates global warming.

-To the massive Deforestation leads, above all, our way of eating.
+To the massive Deforestation of the forests is mainly due to our diet.
 In a Nutshell: Farm animals such as cows and pigs need a lot of protein-rich feed - soybean meal.
-To meet the growing demand for meat and to grow more soy, (rain) forests are therefore being cut down.
-Incidentally, also to make more room for more pasture.
-The massive deforestation is therefore an important reason for many vegans to decide on a plant-based diet.
+In order to meet the growing demand for meat and to grow more soy, (rain) forests are being cut down.
+Incidentally, this is also to make room for more grazing land.
+The massive deforestation is therefore an important reason for many vegans to switch to a plant-based diet.

 Related articles: